 A detailed simulation study of the expected sensitivity of LZ to WIMP dark matter interactions, published before commissioning the experiment.

-The description of the LZ experiment as built.
+The description of the LZ experiment as built: major subsystems of the experiment and its key design features and requirements.

 TECHNICAL DESIGN REPORT